kachiann/kachiann.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
-I’m a data scientist and computational mathematician with a Ph.D. in Computational Mathematics from [Johannes Kepler University](https://www.jku.at) in Austria.
+I am a passionate data scientist and computational mathematician, currently a Lecturer in Data Analytics at the [Berlin School of Business and Innovation](https://www.berlinsbi.com/).
+I hold a Ph.D. in Computational Mathematics from [Johannes Kepler University](https://www.jku.at), Austria, and specialize in leveraging mathematical models and data-driven techniques to solve complex problems.
+Whether in the classroom or through research, I’m dedicated to empowering students and professionals to unlock the full potential of data.

 #### Reasearch
 My expertise is in developing advanced algorithms, particularly focusing on quasi-Monte Carlo methods, with extensive experience in both research and teaching.